Ape

 Except for gorillas and humans, hominoids are agile climbers of trees.
-Apes eat a variety of plant and animal foods, with the majority of food being plant foods, which can include fruits, leaves, stalks, roots and seeds, including nuts and grass seeds.
-Human diets are sometimes substantially different from that of other hominoids due in part to the development of technology and a wide range of habitation.
-Humans are by far the most numerous of the hominoid species, in fact outnumbering all other primates by a factor of several thousand to one.
+Apes eat a variety of plants and animals.
+Plants, which can include fruits, leaves, stalks, roots, nuts, and seeds, make up the bulk of their diet.
+Human diets are sometimes substantially different from that of other hominoids, due in part to the development of technology and a wide range of habitation.